 3. Hummus Kawarma (Lamb Hummus)

 Based on many historical research, people claim the first hummus was in Egypt in the 13th century as chickpea – the key component of hummus has been found a lot in the Middle East regions.
-It has become a staple food in many Arab countries, like Lebanon.

 You might try a basic hummus dip, but hummus kawarma (aka lamb hummus) is more special.
 It is a toothsome combination of chickpea dip, fresh herb sauce, and tender meat, in this case, lamb.

-This dish is also seasoned with many flavored ingredients like cinnamon, nutmeg, allspice, or more.
+This dish is also seasoned with many flavored ingredients like cinnamon, nutmeg, allspice, and more.
 You can enjoy it with pita or any Middle Eastern flatbread.
 Grab a bite of them, and tell me how you feel.

-4. Hummus Beiruti (Lebanese Hummus)
+4. Hummus Beiruti

 Similar to the above hummus, Hummus Beiruti is another specialty of Lebanon that you should not miss.
 Basically, you can understand this is a Lebanese style of hummus.
 And, of course, it is another variation of chickpea dip.